-A Judicial Council internal committee, advisory committee, task force, or the Administrative Office of the Courts may recommend that the council adopt, amend, or repeal a rule or standard or adopt, approve, revise, or revoke a form.
+A Judicial Council internal committee, advisory committee, task force, or Judicial Council staff may recommend that the council adopt, amend, or repeal a rule or standard or adopt, approve, revise, or revoke a form.

 (b) Legal and advisory committee review

-The internal committee, advisory committee, task force, or Administrative Office of the Courts (the proponent) must first submit its proposal to the Office of the General Counsel for legal and drafting review.
+The internal committee, advisory committee, task force, or Judicial Council staff (the proponent) must first submit its proposal to Legal Services for legal and drafting review.
 If the proponent is not an advisory committee, and an appropriate advisory committee exists, the proponent must also submit the proposal to that advisory committee for review.

 (c) Recommendation to Rules and Projects Committee

-After the proposal has been reviewed by the Office of the General Counsel and any appropriate advisory committee, the proponent must submit the proposal to the Rules and Projects Committee with a recommendation that it be (1) circulated for public comment or (2) submitted to the council for approval without public comment.
+After the proposal has been reviewed by Legal Services and any appropriate advisory committee, the proponent must submit the proposal to the Rules and Projects Committee with a recommendation that it be (1) circulated for public comment or (2) submitted to the council for approval without public comment.